-Relaxation of regulatory rulesHas the government relaxed regulatory rules?
-There has been no relaxation of regulatory rules except those discussed above by the government, the Commission or the Ministry of Healthcare.
-Have special measures been adopted?What are the main changes?
+Relaxation of regulatory rules There has been no relaxation of regulatory rules except those discussed above by the government, the Commission or the Ministry of Healthcare.
+Has the government relaxed regulatory rules?
+Clinical trials No changes to the clinical trial procedure have been introduced.
+We understand that Kazakhstan expects the creation of a COVID-19 vaccine; then, it may establish a simplified clinical trial for this vaccine.
+As an alternative, if the COVID-19 vaccine has the Eurasian Have special measures been adopted?What are the main changes?
 Economic Union (EAEU) marketing authorization, this authorization will apply to Kazakhstan under the EAEU Treaty.